0xDBFB7/scientific_standards/README.md

 turbulence models, since one could not distinguish physical modeling errors from numerical errors". https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf

-> :squirrel: This is a public wiki!
+> :cyclone: This is a public wiki!
 If you think this interesting, perhaps you could consider submitting a standard for your own field of expertise, following the preliminary meta standard.

 #### Note: this "meta-research" is itself a kind of pseudoscience - I really haven't a clue what I'm doing here.